Apple to pull some iPhones in Germany as Qualcomm extends global wins

 The German case is Qualcomm’s third major effort to secure a ban on Apple’s lucrative iPhones over patent infringement allegations after similar efforts in the U.S. and China.

-In the United States, Qualcomm sought to ban the import of iPhones with chips from Intel Corp (INTC.O).
+In the United States, Qualcomm sought to ban the import of iPhones with chips from Intel Corp.
 Trade regulators found Apple had infringed one Qualcomm patent, but so far declined to ban the phones with Intel chips because regulators feared it would hurt competition in the chip marketplace.

 “Competition authorities around the world have repeatedly found Qualcomm’s licensing practices unlawful, yet Qualcomm continues to try to achieve the same results through a campaign of patent lawsuits,” Steven Rodgers, Intel’s general counsel, said in a statement after the ruling in Germany.